aim-uofa/OIR/README.md

 4. Modify **multi_object_edit.yaml** or **single_object_edit.yaml** in **configs/** according to **multi_object.yaml** and **single_object.yaml** in OIR-Bench.
 5. Run **single_object_edit.py** (Search Metric in paper) or **multi_object_edit.py** (OIR in paper) to implement image editing.

+## TODO
+1. Use prompt_change as dict's key may lead to error.
+2. Different editing pairs' masks mustn't have overlap.

 ## Results

 ### OIR results